 Looks like the Great Firewall or something like it is preventing you from completely loading www.skritter.com because it is hosted on Google App Engine, which is periodically blocked.
 Try instead our mirror:

 This might also be caused by an internet filter, such as SafeEyes.
 If you have such a filter installed, try adding appspot.com to the list of allowed domains.

 Some of the most common questions include: How do I create a custom list?, How can I configure my Wacom tablet for Skritter?, and Do you have a iPhone/iPad/iPod/Android/mobile version?

-How convenient that you asked that! ;)
+How convenient that you asked! ;)

-Characters (the Chinese and Japanese kind, not the cute kind like our logo).
+Vocabulary and more importantly Characters. (the Chinese and Japanese kind, not the cute kind like our logo).

 If you want to change the spaced repetition scheduling you're getting, see one of the next two topics.
 To bypass the spaced repetition and directly control which words you study on Skritter, you can use the Scratchpad.
 You can locate the Scratchpad by looking at the bottom of the study nav page.

 Click the Scratchpad link and in the popup, copy and paste a list of vocabulary or type in the readings.
 The Scratchpad does not save the material you put in, so you must save any lists you want to keep locally.

 You can choose for the Scratchpad to either "Track progress" or not.
 The difference is simple: if you track the progress, anything you study will be added to your My Words page, if you leave that box unchecked, Skritter will not record anything you do and the practice will not show up in your progress stats.